Environment Projects

 The first discovery was an individual plant identified in the early 90’s within a Protected Management Area (PMA).
 This plant continues to be protected and monitored; it is currently in a healthy condition.
 A fence has recently been replaced to ensure the kākābeak is effectively protected from browsing pests.

-More recently a second location was reported and a new, small population of three threatened kākābeak plants was confirmed.
+More recently, a second location was reported and a new, small population of three threatened kākābeak plants was confirmed.
 The plants are located on newly exposed rock face.
 Until this discovery, the kākābeak had been absent from this part of the Gisborne area since cyclone Bola in 1988.
 Through the implementation of an ongoing monitoring program, it was discovered that the population had expanded further after new plants were identified on a neighbouring rockface.

 Falcon Nests